mattwang44/poglossary/README.md

 To update it to the latest version, add `--upgrade` flag to the above commands.

+Run `poglossary --help` and you should see the following output if it's installed sucessfully.

 ```sh
 poglossary --help
 # Usage: poglossary [OPTIONS] [PATH] [CONFIG_FILE]